-- Choice and combination of non-language courses will be made after consultation with the Spanish Department. - Courses PORT 3001 and PORT 3051 (ONE unit each) are available to day students of Spanish who attained an acceptable standard in the language component in both Spanish and Portuguese. - The Spanish Department does not guarantee the availability of all courses in any given year, and reserves the right to re-allocate courses to different semesters. - Details of prescribed texts are available from the Department.
+- Students must accumulate twelve units over two semesters. - Courses SPAN 3001 and SPAN 3051 are compulsory. - Choice and combination of non-language courses will be made after consultation with the Spanish Department. - Courses PORT 3001 and PORT 3051 (ONE unit each) are available to day students of Spanish who attained an acceptable standard in the language component in both Spanish and Portuguese. - The Spanish Department does not guarantee the availability of all courses in any given year, and reserves the right to re-allocate courses to different semesters. - Details of prescribed texts are available from the Department.